 This was for the South Carolina Gazette.

-Kamala Harris was the first woman vice president.
+Kamala Harris is the first woman vice president.

 She assumed office as vice president of the United States on January 20, 2021.